kilhage/class.js/README.md

  * Last Updated: 2011-04-29 18:10:51
  * Current version: 1.1.0

-This library allows you to create Class-like functions in an very effective and nice way.
+This library allows you to create Class-like functions in a very effective and nice way.
-I found this very useful when working with large projects needing structure, scalability and all the other stuff that the ordinary object oriented model gives you in other languages, which javascript is kind of missing natively(at least in an easy way).
+I found this very useful when working with large projects needing structure, scalability and all the other stuff that the ordinary object oriented model gives you in other languages, which JavaScript is kind of missing natively (at least in an easy way).

 This project is inspired by John Resig's
 "Simple JavaScript Inheritance": http://ejohn.org/blog/simple-javascript-inheritance/ and "makeClass": http://ejohn.org/blog/simple-class-instantiation/ They have been integrated with each other and improved in many ways..

-Iv'e made alot of unit testing on this that covers all the functionality, and many ways to use this.
+I've made a lot of unit testing on this that covers all the functionality, and many ways to use this.
 Everything around this is also very performance optimized.

 __The library comes in 3 environment releases:__

  * js: Works for any browser environment
- * node.js: Designed for node.js environments
+ * node.js: Designed for node.js environment
  * jQuery: Designed as a jQuery-plugin

-The source code between these are the same, the only difference are how there are built.
+The source code between these is the same, the only difference is how they are built.

-It don't have any dependencies and works in all environments.
+It doesn't have any dependencies and works in all environments.
-Iv'e runned the unit tests in following environments:
+I've ran the unit tests in following environments:

  * Browsers: IE 7,8, Firefox, Chrome
  * node.js versions: 0.5

-If you should find any problems, report a bug/make a pull-requests...
+If you find any problems, report a bug, make a pull-request...

 The master branch is kind of work in progress, to get the lastest stable version look at the tag with highest version-number...